Proven-Paradox/shaper-system/Handbook.md

 Cost: 4 MP
 Damage: x1 (Special)
 Effect: This Spell damages MP instead of HP.

+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 MP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: You assault a foe's mind.
 This can represent invoking a spell to cause fear, psychically draining the target, firing a brain scrambling beam, or something similar.
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 to increase its damage multiplier by 1.
-When used this way, this Ability counts as a Tier 2 Ability.

 #### Quick Strike
 Attack